Case of 76 in veterans home who died of COVID lands in court

 SPRINGFIELD, Mass.
 (AP) — Two former top officials at a Massachusetts veterans home where nearly 80 residents died in one of the country's deadliest COVID-19 outbreaks in a long-term care facility appeared in court Tuesday in an effort to have their criminal charges dismissed.

-Lawyers for former Holyoke Soldiers’ Home Superintendent Bennett Walsh and former Medical Director Dr. David Clinton argued in Hampden Superior Court in Springfield on a number of motions to dismiss the case.
+Lawyers for former Holyoke Soldiers’ Home Superintendent Bennett Walsh and former Medical Director Dr. David Clinton argued on a number of motions to dismiss the case in Hampden Superior Court in Springfield.

-No decision was expected Tuesday, but arguments began in the morning and were expected to stretch into afternoon.

 But an independent report commissioned by the state concluded that "utterly baffling" decisions made by facility administrators allowed the virus to spread unchecked last March as the pandemic took hold in the U.S.